rombrom/rombrom.com/src/posts/testing-dapps-with-playwright-anvil-wagmi.md

   #page: Page;

   // The only thing we require for setting up a wallet connection
-  // through the mock connector is the page to look up locators. constructor({ page }: { page: Page }) {
+  // through the mock connector is the page to look up elements. constructor({ page }: { page: Page }) {
     this.#page = page;
   }

   // You can make this as contrived or expansive as required for
   // your use-case.
 For Endgame, we actually derive accounts from
-  // an `ANVIL_MNEMONIC` env and viem's `mnemonicToAccount()`. async connect(
+  // an `ANVIL_MNEMONIC` env with viem's `mnemonicToAccount()`. async connect(
     name: keyof typeof ACCOUNT_PKEYS,
     features?: MockParameters['features']